Introduction to the measurements

 For example, the Weight measurement family allows you to store the weight of products in grams, kilograms, ounces, pounds, etc.

-What are measurement units?
+What about the measurement units?

-For each measurement family, a unit is defined as a standard and used to convert the other units.
+For each measurement family, a unit is defined as standard and used to convert the other units.

-For example, for the Weight measurement family, the Kilogram is the standard unit to convert all the other weight units.
+For example, for the Weight measurement family, Kilogram is the standard unit to convert all the other weight units.